-6.85 Repurchases cannot be made at a price greater than 10% above the weighted average of the market value for the securities for the five business days immediately preceding the date of the repurchase.
+6.89 Repurchases cannot be made at a price greater than 10% above the weighted average of the market value for the securities for the five business days immediately preceding the date of the repurchase.

-6.86 The repurchase must be made through the order book operated by the JSE trading system and done without any prior understanding or arrangement between the company and the counter party (reported trades are prohibited).
+6.90 The repurchase must be made through the order book operated by the JSE trading system and done without any prior understanding or arrangement between the company and the counter party (reported trades are prohibited).
 The issuer must only appoint one agent to make any repurchases.

-6.87 The board must meet the solvency and liquidity test in terms of the Act, at the time the repurchase is made.
+6.91 Securities acquired under the authority must not, in the aggregate in any one financial year (as at the beginning of the financial year) exceed 20% of that issuers’ s issued share capital of that class.

-6.89 Securities acquired under the authority must not, in the aggregate in any one financial year exceed 20% of that issuers’ s issued share capital of that class.
+6.92 The issuer must meet the solvency and liquidity test in terms of the Act, at the time the repurchase is made.

-6.88 An issuer or its subsidiary may not repurchase securities during a prohibited period unless they have in place a repurchase programme.
+[moved up]6.93 An issuer or its subsidiary may not repurchase securities during a prohibited period unless they have in place a repurchase programme.
 The issuer must instruct only one independent agent, which makes its investment decisions in relation to the repurchase, prior to the commencement of the prohibited period to execute the repurchase programme.
 The repurchase programme must be submitted to the JSE prior to the commencement of the prohibited period and must include:

 (i) the name of the independent agent;